 The Big Fish Grille at 20298 Costal Highway in Rehoboth Beach, DE

-In 2022, I was visiting for an early birthday meal with my mom and Jane.
+In 2022 and in 2023, I was visiting for an early birthday meal with my mom and Jane.
 Since I would not be seeing her again until December because of college, I took the two of them to Confucious at 57 Wilmington Avenue in downtown Rehoboth Beach.

 We ordered a lot for dinner because we were all starved.
 We started off with delicious thin-skinned pork dumplings and pan-fried soft-shell crabs and for the entrees we ordered Mu Shu Pork (they make this so good!), General Tso’s Chicken, Spicy Singapore Noodles and the owner always sends something complimentary to the table, my mom’s favorite, Fried Rice.
 It was such a nice meal, and it was funny toasting my mother three months early.